 It is possible to take an extended service from Cusco although this doesn’t depart from the centre of the city.
 Chances are you will be visiting the charming village of Ollantaytambo to admire its archaeological site anyway.
 Taking the train from Ollantaytambo to Machu Picchu as a pose from Cusco will also help decrease the costs.

-With a single from Ollantaytambo coming in around $50 minimum this isn’t a cheap journey, the other reason any group tour in this part of the world may seem expensive.
-With different types of trains, some including traditional entertainment, others more basic, if you are travelling DIY or solo, it’s advisable to select the dates and service that most suit your budget.
+With a single from Ollantaytambo coming in around $50 minimum, this isn’t a cheap journey.
+The other reason any group tour in this part of the world may seem expensive is that With different types of trains, some including traditional entertainment, others more basic if you are travelling DIY or solo, it’s advisable to select the dates and service that most suit your budget.

 Machu Picchu train as part of a tour

-As I was going on the G Adventures Lares Trek tour, all of the ticketings had been taken care of for me.
-Booking in advance for trains and especially the Inca Trail is essential to ensure your travel dates are possible.
+As I was going on the G Adventures Lares Trek tour, all of the ticketing had been taken care of for me.
+Booking in advance for trains, and especially the Inca Trail, is essential to ensure your travel dates are possible.

 Aguas Calientes to Machu Picchu

 Buses shuttle visitors up to the entrance of Machu Picchu, a different ticket to the train.
 It is around a 45-minute hike from the town to the entrance.